 The last section in the Order Data tab is for specimens.
 It’s recommended that the user enter all of the specimens that were received with the case as part of the same order unless they were received from the client’s EHR as multiple separate orders.
 That’s because the molecular LIS is very intuitive.
 For example, based on logic, the molecular lab software knows if the specimen will need to be split into two to create aliquots down the line.
 When the order is saved, each specimen will get a unique identifier in the database which helps with sample tracking throughout its lifetime within the lab.

 In the case highlighted below, a swab was automatically added to the Specimens section based on the combination of tests selected above it.
 Users can also add specimens manually and each specimen has a built-in shortcut that can be typed into the Quick Add field in the Specimens section.

-After saving the order, an accession number is created, with each specimen receiving its own identifier and each test receiving its own identifier.
+After saving the order, an accession number is created, with each specimen and test receiving unique identifiers.
 The tests are then grouped into reports in any manner that the lab would like.
 Maybe the lab chooses to put all of the molecular tests together, or maybe it wants separate molecular reports for UTI and STI.
-Both workflows are possible with our system.
+Both workflows are possible with LigoLab’s LIS system solution.

-Once the Lab Order Attachments window is closed out, the system is ready to accession another new order.
+Once the Lab Order Attachments window is closed out, the laboratory information system is ready for another new order to be accessioned.
 After an order has been accessioned, its tests appear in their corresponding workflow queues and are ready for the lab to start its work.

-To learn more about the molecular LIS and why LigoLab Informatics Platform is considered one of the best LIS systems available, take a minute to fill out the form below and set up a quick introductory call with a product specialist.
+To learn more about LigoLab’s molecular LIS and why LigoLab Informatics Platform is considered one of the best LIS systems available, take a minute to fill out this request-a-demo form and set up a quick introductory call with an LIS system product specialist.